 BENGHAZI—The young fighters huddled on lawn chairs in the nighttime shadows of the militia camp, smoking and drinking coffee.
 Around them in a courtyard sat the machinery of war: howitzers, tanks and truck-mounted recoilless rifles.
 Artillery and rockets boomed in the distance.

 It was the late fall of 2015—the height of a fierce, multiyear battle for this troubled eastern Libyan city.
 The fighting was often described in the media as pitting Islamists against “secularists.”
-The men at the camp were lumped together with the so-called secularists, led by a former Libyan army general named Khalifa Hiftar.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+The men at the camp were lumped together with the so-called secularists, led by a former Libyan army general named Khalifa Hiftar.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 Yet seated among them was an older figure, one who stood out from the others.
 Clad in a bleached white robe that stopped at his calves, he had a henna-dyed beard and a closely clipped mustache.
 His appearance marked him as an adherent of Salafism, the literalist, Saudi-inspired current of Islamism.